 Enter CeraVe.
 The brand is the number one pharmacy range in the US and was developed by dermatologists in a bid to address skin conditions like eczema using Ceramides to create healthy, beautiful-looking skin.
 It contains three essential, skin-identical Ceramides that the skin needs, and delivers them to the skin progressively using MultiVesicular Emulsion (MVE) Technology, to maintain hydration levels in the skin for 24 hours.

-Recently, CeraVe launched two new, much-anticipated arrivals to the range: the Hydrating Hyaluronic Acid Serum and the AM Facial Moisturising Lotion with SPF 15.
+Recently, CeraVe launched two new, much-anticipated arrivals to the range: the Hydrating Hyaluronic Acid Serum.
 The brand was due to hold a spectacular launch in a private home in Sydney’s Vaucluse – which I had RSVP’d to – but once COVID hit, they decided to move the launch online.
 We were invited instead, to an engaging and informative live-streamed Media Session hosted by TV Presenter and brand advocate, Lauren Phillips, who interviewed dermatologist, Dr Ryan De Cruz, and L’Oréal Scientific Communications Manager, Rachel McAdam.
 I watched it from the comfort of my dining room table, latte in hand.